 Boot to your recovery partition.

-If your GPU is not flashed or natively supported you won’t be able to see anything on the screen.
+If your GPU is not flashed or natively supported, you won’t be able to see anything on the screen.
 So just hold down Command+R when you hear the chime for 30 seconds and then let go.
-Booting from recovery can be quite slow so you’ll likely end up staring at a black screen for a few minutes.
+Booting from recovery can be pretty slow, so you’ll likely end up staring at a black screen for a few minutes.
 If you still don’t see anything after 10 minutes (being generous here), shut down your Mac and try again.

 From the Utilities menu, open Terminal

 - Followed by the return/enter key.
 This will disable SIP.
 Don’t worry; you can re-enable SIP if you want after OpenCore has been installed.